odemangeon/lisa/README.md

 ## Quick start

-Copy paste the python file: script_analysis/script_mcmcexploration.py in another folder where you are going to work.
+Copy/paste the python file: script_analysis/script_mcmcexploration.py in another folder where you are going to work.
 Modify it to suit your needs.
+When the exploration is performed, you can Copy/paste the python file script_analysis/script_chainanalysis.py in the same directory and modify it to suit your needs and interpret the results.

 ## Description of the different folders in the repository